LinHong-HIT/USOD10K/README.md

 ![](qualitative_eva.png)

 ## Acknowledgement
-We thank the authors of [VST](https://github.com/yitu-opensource/T2T-ViT) for providing T2T-ViT bachbone, the authors of [DPT](https://github.com/isl-org/DPT) for providing us the method to get estimated depth maps of single underwater images in USOD10K, the authors of [SVAM-Net](http://www.roboticsproceedings.org/rss18/p048.pdf) for providing the [USOD](https://irvlab.cs.umn.edu/resources/usod-dataset) and [Zhao Zhang](https://github.com/zzhanghub/eval-co-sod) for providing the efficient evaluation tool.
+We thank the authors of [VST](https://github.com/yitu-opensource/T2T-ViT) for providing T2T-ViT bachbone, the authors of [DPT](https://github.com/isl-org/DPT) for providing us the method to get estimated depth maps of single underwater images in USOD10K, the authors of [SVAM-Net](http://www.roboticsproceedings.org/rss18/p048.pdf) for providing the [USOD](https://irvlab.cs.umn.edu/resources/usod-dataset) dataset, and [Zhao Zhang](https://github.com/zzhanghub/eval-co-sod) for providing the efficient evaluation tool.